HomerKH19/MM1-Updates/README.md

 # MM1-Updates
 MM/1 Software and Hardware Updates and Notes

-First of All, A big Thank You goes out to Paul Ward, from IMS, Inc. for Designing the MM/1 System.
+First of All, A big Thank You goes out to Paul Ward, from IMS, Inc. and Kevin Darling for Designing the MM/1 System.

 Update 10/23/2023